 The Office of Disability Services will review documentation and arrange a meeting with the residence student requesting that an Emotional Support Animal be permitted in University housing.
 This policy will be carefully reviewed with the residence student at that time.

-The Office of Disability Services and the Office of Residence Life & Housing will resolve any conflict in a timely manner.
+The Office of Disability Services and Residence Life & Housing Services will resolve any conflict in a timely manner.
 Staff members will consider the conflicting needs and/or accommodations of all residence students involved.

 Residence students, whose request for an Emotional Support Animal through this process is not granted, will have the opportunity to appeal such decisions.
 Information regarding grievances is available here.
 Students will also receive information about the appeals process upon notification of the decision regarding the request for disability accommodations.
 Appeals will be heard by the Associate Dean of Students, or designee.

 Owner's Responsibility for Emotional Support Animals in the Residence Halls

 The Owner is responsible for assuring that the Emotional Support Animal does not unduly interfere with the routine activities of the residence hall or cause difficulties for students who reside there.
 The Owner is also responsible for ensuring that the Emotional Support Animal remains in the Owner's residence hall unit or campus apartment.
 Other than when entering and exiting the Residence Hall, the Emotional Support Animal is not permitted elsewhere in the Residence Hall or in any other campus facility or on other University property.